Skip to main content

 8. Right not to be subject to automated decision-making

-Each of these rights gives individuals more control over their personal data, and requires organizations that collect and process personal data to do so in a transparent and accountable manner.
-The GDPR also sets out specific requirements for organizations to comply with in relation to each of these rights, including timelines for responding to requests, and the information that must be provided to individuals when their rights are exercised.
+Each of these rights gives individuals more control over their personal data, and requires organisations that collect and process personal data to do so in a transparent and accountable manner.
+The GDPR also sets out specific requirements for organisations to comply with in relation to each of these rights, including timelines for responding to requests, and the information that must be provided to individuals when their rights are exercised.

 How should I exercise my GDPR rights?

-You can exercise your GDPR data privacy rights by contacting an organization with almost any question about their data.
+You can exercise your GDPR data privacy rights by contacting an organisation with almost any question about their data.
 We call all such requests Data Subject Access Requests or DSARs.
 GDPR doesn’t require you to follow a certain procedure to make a data request, but ideally, you should:

 Find out to whom you should direct the request